Saudi crown prince visits France, seeks strategic partner

 A visit to “Station F,” a huge Left Bank incubator for startups, is on the crown prince’s agenda.

+French Foreign Minister Jean-Yves Le Drian greeted the crown prince and his royal entourage and bevy of Cabinet ministers in a low-key arrival.
+The crown prince was devoting Sunday to private time ahead of the two-day official visit.
+The royal family owns luxurious property in France, including a mansion on the Riviera.

+For human rights organizations, changes being wrought by the crown prince, often referred to as MBS, are cosmetic.

-Demonstrators will greet the prince with protests over the Saudi-led coalition’s airstrikes in Yemen to fight Iran-backed Houthi rebels.
+Demonstrators planned protests over the Saudi-led coalition’s airstrikes in Yemen to fight Iran-backed Houthi rebels.
 Ten human rights organizations have asked Macron to demand that Saudi Arabia end the airstrikes and lift a blockade aggravating the humanitarian crisis in Yemen.

+Human Rights Watch executive director Kenneth Roth advised the French president in a tweet Sunday to “keep his distance — from MBS’s war crimes in Yemen and his ongoing repression of women and dissidents at home.”

-The war in Yemen would be discussed, along with the war in Syria and the fight against terrorism and terrorist financing, the French official said.
+The two leaders will discuss the wars in Yemen and Syria, Iran — Saudi Arabia’s regional rival — and the fight against terrorism and terrorist financing, the French official said.

-Private time in France is also on the royal schedule, although details are scarce.
-The royal family owns luxurious property in France, including a mansion on the Riviera.

 Prince Mohammed comes to France after a nearly three-week-long trip to the United States, preceded by a three-day visit to Britain.
 The prince ended his U.S. travels with more than $2.3 billion in promised arms sales and $1.3 billion in artillery.